dnaHunter/ArcaneArchiveFrontend/README.md

 - View Ebooks on client
 - Upload new books to the libary
 - Homepage with list of all the books
+- Users can review books
 - When a book is being viewed it can't be accessed by any other users (Time limit to prevent stalling?).
 - Users can register and login (Auth?)
 - Logged in users can borrow a book for a week
-- Users can be put on a wait list for a book (Confirm within a day or book released)
-- Users can review books
+- If a user is logged in and has borrowed books then they should be displayed at the top of the home page.

 ## Implementation

 ### Tech Stack

-- JavaScript
 - React
-- SaSS
-- React-router-dom
-- Node.js
-- Express server
+- TypeScript
 - MySQL
+- Express
+- Client libraries:
+  - react
+  - react-router
+  - axios
+- Server libraries:
+  - knex
-- Knex.js
+  - express

 ### APIs and external Data

 - Project Gutenberg will be used for copyright free ebooks.
 This is not an API but is a download of outside books.

 ### Sitemap

+All pages should be mobile first and responsive.

 - "/" Homepage - A grid of books each with a cover image, title and author.
 Also has a serch bar in the header.
 Book card will link to the book info.
 - "/books/:id" - Book info page.
 Has the book title and blurb with a button to the reader.
 Below are the user review of the books.